hydescarf/Obsidian-Theme-Mado-11/README.md

 - Main Pane has animation activated at each update/enter.
 Search for "slide-up" in the CSS file if you want to disable it.
 - Resize Handle - hidden, hover to show.
 - Status Bar - hidden.
+- Dark Mode - Not fully configured as I'm not too familiar with it, but still usable.
+Feel free to contribute!

 ## Sidebar Buttons